Abdurashid Khan: Biography

-After his death in 1560, Abdurashid Khan was succeeded in Yarkand by his second son Abdul Karim Khan (Yarkand) (ruled 1560–1591).
+After his death in 1560, Abdurashid Khan was succeeded in Yarkand by his second son Abdul Karim Khan (ruled 1560–1591).

 Between 1541 and 1546, the historian and ruler of Kashmir on behalf of Babur's descendants, Mirza Muhammad Haidar Dughlat, wrote a book "Tarih-i-Rashidi" (The History of Rashid).
 He devoted it to Abdurashid Khan, despite the fact that he had been expelled from Kashgaria by the Khan along with many of his relatives.
 Kashgaria had been under the rule of his ancestors, the Dughlat Amirs, for about 300 years (1219–1514), beginning with Dughlat Amir Babdaghan (Tarkhan), who was granted the country called "Mangalai Suyah" (Faced to Sun) by Chagatai Khan, second son of Chengiz Khan.